-- looked after child is a child who is in the care of a local authority, or being provided with accommodation by a local authority in the exercise of their social services functions (definition used is in Section 22(1) of the Children Act 1989). - ii.
-Student with exceptional medical or social needs, that can only be met by providing a place at Ormiston Endeavour Academy rather than any other school.
-This will only be considered where there is evidence attached to the application and will need to take the form of evidence from an appropriate professional Admissions policy Page 9 of 11 like a Doctor (Consultant) or Social Worker. - iii.
-Students with a sibling in attendance at the Academy and who will still be on roll in the year of entry.
-See definition of sibling in "Definitions 2.1" in the policy. - iv.
-Students whom live closest to the Academy.
-See the definition distance "Definitions 2.1" in the admissions policy. - v.
-Students from Multiple Births (e.g. twins/triplets) If the final place available at the Academy is offered to a twin, triplet or other multiple births and the remaining siblings would ordinarily refused, Ormiston Endeavour Academy will where practicable offer places to the remaining sibling/s at the Academy. - vi.
+- 3.4.2.
 Ordinarily Resident: By ordinarily resident we mean the place where your child usually lives.
 We consider this to be where they sleep overnight.
 We may need proof of this address.
 If you use another address to give the impression that your child lives at a different address to where they are ordinarily resident, such as a second home or a grandparent's address, so that you have a higher priority for a place at that school; we consider this to be a fraudulent application.
 Where a child lives at two or more addresses, each for part of the week, the address at which the child is ordinarily resident will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
 Separate evidence in writing from each parent must be provided to confirm the child's living arrangements at the time of application.
 In cases where the child spends an equal proportion of the school week at two or more different addresses, evidence of which is to be considered the main contact address will be required to support the application.
 Agreement in writing by the parents will be required to state which address is to be used as the ordinarily resident address.
 This address will then be used when processing all school preferences expressed.
 It is not acceptable to use one address for one school preference and another address for another school preference.
-If we are aware of a parental dispute affecting the application, we may not be able to deal with the application and you may need to seek independent legal advice in order to resolve the matter. - vii.
-Late applications: Applications received after the set closing date will be accepted but will not be normally considered for a place at the Academy until after the initial offer date. - viii.
-Tie Break: In the unlikely event that two or more applicants competing for a single place at Academy live the same distance from the school, the place will be offered to one applicant on the basis of random lots drawn by a person who is independent of the Academy.
+If we are aware of a parental dispute affecting the application, we may not be able to deal with the application and you may need to seek independent legal advice in order to resolve the matter. - 3.4.3.
+Late applications: Applications received after the set closing date will be accepted but will not be normally considered for a place at the Academy until after the initial offer date. - 3.4.4.
+If there are not enough places to satisfy all applications under any one criterion, priority will be given in accordance with proximity to the academy as per criterion.
+Where two or more applicants live an equal distance from the academy and it is not possible to differentiate between them, priority will be determined by a random allocation process.
+This process will be independently verified by someone independent of the academy and OAT.